10 ways to get a solid night's sleep

 10. Be careful with caffeine

-Caffeine keeps you awake and alert, and stays in the body for up up 8 hours, so if you have issues sleeping, you should have your last cup of tea or coffee by 2pm at the latest.
+Caffeine keeps you awake and alert, and stays in the body for up to 8 hours, so if you have issues sleeping, you should have your last cup of tea or coffee by 2pm at the latest.

 Still having sleep problems?

 If your sleep problems persist, you should go to your doctor to discuss it.
 Sleep problems are very common and normal, and your doctor will be able to advise you on what you should do.
-If you’re not sure what you should say to your doctor, check out our article here on how to talk to your doctor about sleep.
+If you’re not sure what you should say to your doctor, check out our article how to talk to your doctor about sleep.

 Feeling overwhelmed or want to talk to someone right now?

 - Get anonymous support 24/7 with our text message support service

 - Connect with a trained volunteer who will listen to you, and help you to move forward feeling better

 - Find out more about our text message support service

 If you are a customer of the 48 or An Post network or cannot get through using the ‘50808’ short code please text HELLO to 086 1800 280 (standard message rates may apply).
 Some smaller networks do not support short codes like ‘50808’